sigmf/SigMF/extensions/spatial.sigmf-ext.md

 ## 5 Examples

-Here is an example of how the `global` and captures fields can be specified for a single channel Recording of a 4 element uniform linear array with element spacing of 20cm pointed due west with annotated signal emissions originating from the north-east.
+Here is an example of how the `global` and captures fields can be specified for a single channel Recording of a four element uniform linear array with element spacing of 20cm pointed due west with annotated signal emissions originating from the north-east.
 Note that the `signal_azimuth` fields show in the `annotations` metadata reflect an aimuth of approximately 135* instead of the